-Adam Back is a British cryptographer and computer scientist who invented Hashcash in 1997 — a proof-of-work system designed to limit email spam by requiring computational work to send emails.
-Satoshi Nakamoto directly cited Hashcash in the Bitcoin whitepaper as the basis for Bitcoin’s mining mechanism.
-Back is one of the most technically credentialed figures in the Bitcoin world, an original cypherpunk, and the CEO of Blockstream, the company building critical Bitcoin infrastructure including the Lightning Network, Liquid sidechain, and Bitcoin satellite coverage.
+Adam Back is a British cryptographer who invented Hashcash in 1997 — a proof-of-work system whose core mechanism was directly cited by Satoshi Nakamoto in the Bitcoin whitepaper — and is the CEO of Blockstream, the most influential Bitcoin infrastructure company, building the Liquid sidechain, Lightning Network tooling, and Bitcoin satellite coverage.

 Background